garykac/shinjuku/README.md

 Customers marked with a “2” count as 2 separate customers.

-Each Upgrade Bonus Token acts as a single customer type (your choice) and counts as a number of customers equal to the number of stars on the token.
+In endgame scoring, each Upgrade Bonus Token acts as a number of wild customers equal to the number of stars on the token.

 ![Train Car](images/train-car-6.png)